On this page

 A lack of interest in previous education

-If a school doesn’t ask any questions about schools you previously attended, classes taken, or GPA achieved, rethink your decision to move forward in the process.
+If a school doesn’t ask about schools you previously attended, classes taken, or GPA achieved, rethink your decision to move forward in the process.
 Schools concerned about integrity and rigor want to ensure that any student they accept possesses legitimate education credentials.

 How Does an Online College Become Accredited?